roebi/01-06-gradle-init-kotlin-application-cli/README.md

 Java command line parser with both an annotations API and a programmatic API.
 Usage help with ANSI styles and colors.
 Autocomplete.
 Nested subcommands.
 Easily included as source to avoid adding a dependency.

-and if yo click on the newest Version - current 4.7.4
+and if you click on the newest Version - current 4.7.4

 https://mvnrepository.com/artifact/info.picocli/picocli/4.7.4